lucaisacoder/cmake-yaml-parser/README.rst

 Contributing
 ============
-pull requests are welcome.

-for major changes, please open an issue first to discuss what you would like to change.
+pull requests are welcome.for major changes, please open an issue first to discuss what you would like to change.

 please make sure to update tests as appropriate.